dyenaan/dyenaan/README.md

-# Hey, I'm Dyenaan
+# I'm Dyenaan

-A Software Engineer and Blockchain Builder exploring decentralized systems, privacy, and human-centered technology.
+Software Engineer & Blockchain Builder.
+Exploring blockchain infrastructure, payment systems, and anything I find interesting.

 ---

 ## About Me

-- Software Engineering student at the University of Calgary
+- Software Engineering grad from the University of Calgary
-- Exploring decentralized identity, secure messaging, and blockchain infrastructure
+- Building and experimenting with blockchain infrastructure and payment systems.
-- Always looking for new ways to challenge myself
+- Always shipping, always learning.

 ---